astraut-solutions/easy-risk-register/docs/product/product-requirements.md

 - Data structure includes risk ID, description, probability, impact, mitigation plan, creation date, and metadata
 - Data validation occurs before storing to ensure data integrity

+Optional integration data flows (when enabled) may include:
+- Syncing selected risk records or snapshots to a configured backend endpoint
+- Pulling threat intelligence feeds or vulnerability metadata from configured sources
+- Storing time-series snapshots in an external database for long-term trend analysis

 ### 5.4 Security Architecture
-- All data remains client-side with no data transmission to external servers
+- By default, data remains client-side with no transmission to external servers
+- When integrations are enabled, the app must clearly indicate that data may leave the device and provide controls to disable integrations
 - Input sanitization prevents XSS attacks
-- Session management is handled through browser storage mechanisms
+- Session/auth management (if enabled for backend access) is handled using secure, modern mechanisms (e.g., token-based auth) with least-privilege scopes and safe storage guidance

 ## 6. User Interface Design Specifications